-Another 20 words(1 lines of text) are included under the topic Early Ipsen Notables in all our PDF Extended History products.
+Another 31 words(2 lines of text) are included under the topic Early Ipsen Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Ipsen Settlers in the United States in the 19th Century
+Ipsen Settlers in United States in the 19th Century

-Ipsen Settlers in the United States in the 20th Century
+Ipsen Settlers in United States in the 20th Century

 The Ipsen Family Crest was acquired from the Houseofnames.com archives.
 The Ipsen Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.